OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/README.md

  * (R) Check for a better interaction for the "interact with object by distance" (et just revoir la cohérence en code et l'interet des interactions).
 Genre proposer un truc cool et utile.

 VRAC
+  * review the state of the art in the area using e.g. https://www.reddit.com/r/webvr
  * show the filesystem structure visually e.g. https://cdn.tutsplus.com/net/uploads/legacy/2054_textpress/filesystem.png
  * ref for multiplayer stuff: https://blog.pusher.com/building-3d-multiplayer-game-pusher/
  * offering the possibility to use CARDBOARD DEBUG something.... to force splitting (with polyfill.js).